Skip to main content

 Method: Finely chop the shallots, crumble the dried mushrooms.
 Heat olive oil in a pan and sauté the shallots and dried mushrooms for 3–4 minutes until translucent.
 Cut the button mushrooms into small pieces and add them to the onions.
 Sauté for another 5–7 minutes, then deglaze with the broth.
 Let simmer over low heat for about 10 minutes.
 Add the cream, thyme, salt, and pepper and purée finely.
 Pour into a glass/cup.
 Froth the milk, season with salt and pepper, and put it on top of the soup.
 Serve with fresh thyme.

 The puff-pastry bonbons that I also baked go very well with the soup, and they went down especially well with the children.
 For those I used Migros's ready-made organic puff pastry, filled it with a vegan pesto and the Cashewella, vegan mozzarella.
-Wrapped into bonbons and baked for about 20–25 minutes at 200 degrees.
+Wrapped into bonbons and baked for about 20–25 minutes at 200 degrees (392°F).
 I tied the two ends together with chives so it really looks like bonbons.

 As a sweet highlight I also prepared a chocolate fondue with lots of fresh fruit for dipping.
 You can mix the fondue very simply with dark chocolate, vegan cream, a little orange juice, and spices like cinnamon, vanilla, or even gingerbread spice to your taste.
 Cut the fruit into cubes and you'll quickly have a delicious dessert that everyone enjoys.